cpoojashetty/cpoojashetty/README.md

 # 💫 About Me:
-I'm a budding engineer with a knack for turning ideas into awesome solutions.
-My superhero skill?
-A solid foundation in Information Science & Engineering!
-I'm on a mission to tackle real-world challenges and team up with inspiring folks to create some tech magic.
-Let's build the future together! 🚀💡
+As a future engineer, I'm passionate about creating solutions that matter.
+Currently, I possess a strong foundation in Information Science & Engineering.
+I'm determined to apply my knowledge to real-world challenges and seek opportunities to grow with inspiring teams.🚀💡

 ## 🌐 Socials: